Skip to content

 How to Find Shared Printer Name in Windows 11

-You find the shared printer name in Windows 11 by accessing your printer’s properties.
-A shared printer name is the unique identifier other devices use to connect to a printer on your network.
+The shared printer name in Windows 11 is the unique label other computers use to find and connect to your printer over the network.

 ⚡ Quick Answer